CloudLabs-MOC/AZ-801-Configuring-Windows-Server-Hybrid-Advanced-Services/Instructions/Labs/LAB_AK_05_Implementing_Azure-based_recovery_services.md

 ### Task 3: Enable replication of a Hyper-V virtual machine

+In this task, you will be enabling replication for a selected Hyper-V virtual machine.
+This will ensure that the VM is replicated to Azure for disaster recovery purposes, providing a failover solution in case of an outage.

 1. On **SEA-SVR2**, in the Microsoft Edge window displaying the Azure portal, on the **az801l05a-rsvault**, navigate to **Site Recovery (1)** page under Getting Started, in the **Hyper-V machines to Azure** section, select **2.
 Enable replication (2)**.

    ![](../media/34upd.png)